shengyanli1982/conecta/README.md

 ## Callback

 `Callback` interface is used to define the callback functions.
-The `Callback` interface has three methods, `OnValidateSuccess`, `OnValidateFailure` and `OnClose`.
+The `Callback` interface has three methods, `OnPingSuccess`, `OnPingFailure` and `OnClose`.

--   `OnValidateSuccess` is called when the object validation is successful.
+-   `OnPingSuccess` is called when the object validation is successful.
--   `OnValidateFailure` is called when the object validation fails.
+-   `OnPingFailure` is called when the object validation fails.
 -   `OnClose` is called when the object is destroyed.

 ## Example